Brigid Goddess and Her Beautiful Celtic History

 In the 1600s, as European nations grew throughout the Caribbean, landowners were looking for cheap workers to give them massive profits.

 The Irish and Scottish people were promised transportation for years of free manual labor, known as indentured servitude.
-They would be fed, housed, and once their term was complete, they would be free to leave, create their own opportunities, and purchase land.
+They would be fed and housed.
+Once their term was complete, they would be free to leave to create their own opportunities and purchase land.

-This was far from reality, and they frequently suffered horrible working conditions and death from disease and hunger.
-Alternatively, Africans were enslaved and forced to do physical labor on plantations without the hope of ever becoming free.
+However, this was far from reality, and they frequently suffered horrible working conditions and death from disease and hunger.
+Remember, slaveholders enslaved Africans, forcing them into physical labor on plantations with no hope of gaining freedom.

 Indentured servants lived and labored beside enslaved people from Africa, and while under these horrific circumstances, these two cultures shared and discussed their spiritual practices and ideas.